Best prices without any hidden costs

 Hobbiton is a film village that was used for the exterior filming of the three-parter The Lord of the Rings.
 Visitors must pre-book a ticket for Hobbiton, board a coach at the main entrance, which takes them to the gigantic film set in a few minutes.

-Here, travellers have the opportunity to wander through the huge wasteland-looking village, learn interesting facts about the filming and take breathtaking souvenir photos.
+Here, travelers have the opportunity to wander through the huge wasteland-looking village, learn interesting facts about the filming and take breathtaking souvenir photos.

-In the city of Rotorua, travellers with a caravan or campervan are best advised to find a great campsite on the beautiful Lake Rotorua and explore the area from here.
+In the city of Rotorua, travelers with a caravan or RV are best advised to find a great campground on the beautiful Lake Rotorua and explore the area from here.

 Rotorua is famous for its colourful and sulphur-smelling thermal pools.
 The Wai-O-Tapu Thermal Wonderland is probably the most spectacular thermal park in the country.
 It bubbles and steams in all colours of the rainbow over a huge area.

 Also highly recommended is the free Kuirau Park in the middle of the city.
-Here, travellers walk through a huge lake of boiling steam, among other things.
+Here, travelers walk through a huge lake of boiling steam, among other things.

 Taupo is a town with a feel-good atmosphere.
-There are particularly wonderful campsites here with great lake views.
+There are particularly wonderful campgrounds here with great lake views.
 On calm days, water sports or boating can be enjoyed on the lake.